 The future of natural gas and liquid natural gas looks promising in Africa: Both as a natural gas resource and a potential import market.
 African governments are eyeing clean energy as a bridge to rapid economic growth.
 However, the key stumbling block has been its transportation options.
-Nevertheless, liquefaction of natural gas now opens the possibility of better transportation logistics.
-This article is a summarized report of the research documented by the Department of Energy in the Office of International Affairs at the U.S. It aims to explore the feasibility of LNG projects in Africa.
+Nevertheless, the liquefaction of natural gas now opens the possibility of better transportation logistics.
+This article is a summarized report of the research documented by the Department of Energy in the Office of International Affairs at the U.S. It aims to explore the feasibility and understanding Natural Gas and LNG projects in Africa.

 Table of Contents

 Natural gas marketing can be viewed from two perspectives; the local market and the global market.